-TRAVEL DOCUMENTS: Effective April 10, 2024, for United States and Canadian citizens, in addition to a passport valid for the duration of your visit, an electronic visa will be required to enter Brazil.
-Please follow the directions on the following link.
-We suggest that you begin this process no later than six weeks prior your scheduled arrival into Brazil:
+TRAVEL DOCUMENTS: Beginning with arrivals on April 10, 2025, in addition to a passport valid for the duration of your planned visit, an electronic visa will be required for U.S. and Canadian citizens to enter Brazil.
+Information on how to apply can found on the following website: https://brazil.vfsevisa.com/

-https://brazil.vfsevisa.com/

-Non-United States or Canadian citizens should check with their local Brazilian consulate or embassy for instructions.
+Non-U.S. and Canadian citizens should check with their local Brazilian consulate or embassy for instructions.